High school e-cigarette use has jumped nearly 80%. Now, the FDA wants new regulations

 One in five high schoolers has vaped in the past month, according to the new numbers announced by the FDA and released in conjunction with the US Centers for Disease Control and Prevention.

-"As a father of three young children, I hear daily from parents and teachers worried about the epidemic use of electronic cigarettes and nicotine addiction among kids," Gottlieb said.
+"I'm also a father of young kids, and every time I go home and talk to parents of other kids ... this is the number one thing I hear about," Gottlieb told CNN.
+"Parents are deeply concerned about the trends that they're seeing in their high schools, in their middle schools."

-Health experts worry these products could put kids' developing brains at risk, get them hooked on nicotine early in life, and be a gateway to smoking and other drugs.
+Health experts worry that these products could put kids' developing brains at risk, get them hooked on nicotine early in life and be a gateway to smoking and other drugs.

-"The data show that kids using e-cigarettes are going to be more likely to try combustible cigarettes later," Gottlieb said.
+"The data show that kids using e-cigarettes are going to be more likely to try combustible cigarettes later," Gottlieb said in a statement.
 "This is a large pool of future risk."

 The new statistics also show that students who vape are doing so more frequently than last year, and they are using flavored liquids more often, according to the FDA.
 More than a quarter of current users vaped at least 20 of the last 30 days, and over two-thirds had used flavored products.